 Flood risk including that of flash floods in small urbanized stream basins, supported by a high proportion of parcels/plots with a quick surface rainfall water runoff will be further increasing.

-On the other hand, there will be more frequent longer drought periods strongly influencing water sources in watercourses and soils as well as underground water quantity.
+There will be more frequent longer drought periods strongly influencing water sources in watercourses and soils as well as underground water quantity.
 Lack of water can threaten providing inhabitants with drinking water and water abstraction for industry and irrigation.

 High temperatures, drought and low water availability will negatively influence vegetation which will become degraded, thus worsening the unfavourable environment in Prague.